South Korea: Dozens dead in Muan airport plane crash – DW – 12/29/2024

 South Korea: Dozens dead in Muan airport plane crashPublished December 29, 2024last updated December 29, 2024

-A plane carrying 181 people crashed at Muan International Airport in South Korea, killing at least 28 people, Yonhap news agency reported
+A plane carrying 181 people crashed at Muan International Airport in South Korea, killing at least 47 people, the fire agency said.

 The Jeju Air flight was flying back from Bangkok in Thailand, and the incident took place while it was landing.